Sahil-Saurav/Note/README.md

 Model take care of the logic for the program, which is retrieved by the ViewModel upon its own receipt of input from the user through View.
 # While working on this project I learned how to store the data entered by user locally on your phone,to achieve this I have used Room Database:
 The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
+# There Are three Major Components in Room:
+1) The database class that holds the database and serve as the main access point.
+2) Data Entities that represent the table in your Phone Application
+3) Data Access Objects(DAO) that provides Method that your app can use to query,update,insert,delete,sort etc.